Implementing Digital Credentials In Higher Education

 - For the university: added security, brand protection, community awareness, more efficient and effective segmented messaging for alumni, referrals, cross merchandising, and brand positioning.

 The History of Educational Credentialing

 Through these early initiatives within the American education system, the grantors of official degrees and certificates had minimum standards enforced based on the quality of curriculums and training.
-The downline effect of this effort was creating the perception of the education quality becoming the bellwether of individual competency and became synonymous with the quality of the education.
+The aftermath of these early initiatives within the American education system imposed minimum curricula and training standards on official degree and certificate grantors.
+The downline effect created the perception of education quality as a bellwether of both individual competency and institutional prestige.

-Effort over the next two generations was applied to increase the public’s motivation to weed out unqualified workers and grant universities the job of determining if a person is an apt candidate, or not.
+Effort over the next two generations was applied to increase the public’s motivation to weed out unqualified workers and grant universities the job of determining whether a person is an apt candidate.

 This progress, in addition to the public’s growing awareness of the difference quality education makes in professional competency, has led us to today.
 Credentialing in whatever form—undergraduate, graduate, certificates, coursework, skill-based assessments—within all industries, has shined a light on public credentialing.
 The market shift is how students of all types, industries, and age cohorts are now leveraging and touting their educational accomplishments within the new digital economies.